kubeflow/training-operator/docs/proposals/2401-llm-trainer-v2/README.md

 **How to Determine Default Resources**

-Currently, `torchtune` has limited support for multi-node training (but will coming soon).So, I would propose that we use 1 PyTorch Nodes and 1 GPU by default.
+Currently, `torchtune` has limited support for multi-node training (but will coming soon).
+So, I would propose that we use 1 PyTorch Nodes and 1 GPU by default.
 Users can specify `num_nodes` to increase PyTorch Nodes and `resource_per_node` to increase the GPU number in the `Trainer` field.

 ### `torchtune` Config in SDK